djangofan/WebDriverTestingTemplate/README.md

     a.
 "SpringSource Update Site for Eclipse Juno 4.2" - http://dist.springsource.com/release/TOOLS/update/e4.2 <br/>
    If you have Eclipse 3.x, then the Sprint 3.7 update site may work for you.  <br/>
    (http://www.springsource.org/STS-installation-instructions )
-2. Install the new software component called "Gradle Tooling API" and anything else associated with it.
+2. Install the new software components called "Gradle Tooling API" and "Gradle IDE".
 3. Create a new "Other" project of the type "Gradle" and choose type of "Java Quickstart".
 4. Verify the build.gradle contains the contents matching the build.gradle in this GitHub project.
 If you <br/>
    copy in the contents of the repository .zip file into the workspace directory and replace the existing <br/>